 New figures show that the value of investment fund business in

-The increase represents the sixth consecutive quarter of growth
+The increase represents the seventh consecutive quarter of

 Peter Niven, Chief Executive of Guernsey Finance – the